Electricity price forecasting: Taxonomy of modeling approaches

-A variety of methods and ideas have been tried for EPF over the last 15 years, with varying degrees of success.
+A variety of methods and ideas have been tried for electricity price forecasting (EPF), with varying degrees of success.
 They can be broadly classified into six groups.

 Multi-agent models

 Multi-agent (multi-agent simulation, equilibrium, game theoretic) models simulate the operation of a system of heterogeneous agents (generating units, companies) interacting with each other, and build the price process by matching the demand and supply in the market.
 This class includes cost-based models (or production-cost models, PCM), equilibrium or game theoretic approaches (like the Nash-Cournot framework, supply function equilibrium - SFE, strategic production-cost models - SPCM) and agent-based models.

 Multi-agent models generally focus on qualitative issues rather than quantitative results.
-They may provide insights as to whether or not prices will be above marginal costs, and how this might influence the players’ outcomes.
+They may provide insights as to whether or not prices will be above marginal costs, and how this might influence the players' outcomes.
 However, they pose problems if more quantitative conclusions have to be drawn, particularly if electricity prices have to be predicted with a high level of precision.